Thomiantrooper/iTeaGrow---Research-Project/README.md

 This module addresses inaccuracies in manual leaf grading and traditional yield estimation by integrating **vision-based maturity detection** with **quality-adjusted yield prediction**.

 #### Key Capabilities
-- **Leaf Maturity Classification**
 - Real-time classification into *Tender*, *Mature*, and *Coarser* stages
 - Multi-leaf detection using instance segmentation

- - **Yield Prediction**
 - Predicts factory-usable yield using a hybrid machine learning model
 - Supports "What-If" simulations adjusting Good Leaf % for economic forecasting

 ---